neelsmith/papyrus_to_pixels/docs/julia/index.md

 # Resources for working with Julia

+## Installing Pluto

+See the separate page on [installing Julia and Pluto](https://neelsmith.github.io/papyrus_to_pixels/techprereqs/).

+## Running Pluto

+- To start Pluto, in a Julia REPL, enter `using Pluto; Pluto.run()`.
+- To stop  Pluto, at the same REPL prompt, enter  `Ctl-C`` (the control key + c).
+This will put you back at the initial `julia` prompt in your REPL.
+You may continue to work in Julia or use `exit()` to quit the REPL.

+## Saving and opening notebooks in Pluto

+See the separate page on [saving and opening notebooks in Pluto](./pluto/)

 ## Introduction to the Julia language in Pluto notebooks

 > These Pluto notebooks are viewable here as HTML pages you can read in a web browser: save them to your computer in Pluto notebook format and open them in Pluto  to run them live.